WRXjasonSTI/BCSWeek1Homework/README.md

     The following submission is an HTML-formatted and updated webpage re-formatted with Search Engine Optimization in mind.
 The changes were made based on w3.org Accessibility Standards
 Overview and HTML5 Semantics articles from the book "HTML & CSS - Design and Build Websites" by Jon Duckett.

-    Majority of the work was updating DIV tags to HTML Equivalents based on the context of the website.
+    Majority of the work was updating DIV tags to HTML Equivalents based on the context of the website and adding Alt tags to images.
+Indentations were also added to increase readability.